openshift-kni/lifecycle-agent/docs/backuprestore-with-oadp.md

 ### Prepare OADP install CRs

-1. Create a directory called `source-crs` in the same location where the `kustomization.yaml` file is located and push the following CRs to the `source-crs` directory.
+#### 1. Create a directory called `source-crs` in the same location where the `kustomization.yaml` file is located and push the following CRs to the `source-crs` directory

 OadpSubscriptionNS.yaml

 ```yaml
 apiVersion: v1
 kind: Namespace